IN ASSOCIATION WITH CM ARTISTS

 Macedonian pianist Simon Trpčeski (pronounced terp-CHESS-kee) has established himself as one of the most remarkable musicians to have emerged in recent years, praised not only for his powerful virtuosity and deeply expressive approach, but also for his charismatic stage presence and commitment to strengthening Macedonia’s cultural image.

 Simon Trpčeski is a frequent soloist with the major North American orchestras, including the Cleveland and Philadelphia Orchestras, the Los Angeles Philharmonic, and the San Francisco, St. Louis, Seattle and Baltimore Symphonies.
-Engagements with major European ensembles include the London Symphony, Philharmonia Orchestra, Royal Liverpool Philharmonic, City of Birmingham Symphony, Royal Concertgebouw Orchestra, Deutsche Symphonie-Orchester, Dresden Philharmonic, Russian National Orchestra, and St. Petersburg Philharmonic.
+Engagements with major European ensembles include the London Symphony, Philharmonia Orchestra, London Philharmonic, Netherlands Philharmonic, Royal Liverpool Philharmonic, City of Birmingham Symphony, Royal Concertgebouw Orchestra, Deutsche Symphonie-Orchester, Dresden Philharmonic, Russian National Orchestra, Orchestre National de France, and St. Petersburg Philharmonic.
 Elsewhere he has performed with the New Japan, Seoul and Hong Kong Philharmonics, and the Sydney, Adelaide, Melbourne and New Zealand Symphonies.

-Highlights of Mr. Trpčeski’s 2018-19 season in North America include summer festival appearances at Ravinia with the Chicago Symphony, Blossom Music Festival with the Cleveland Orchestra, Aspen, and the Cabrillo Festival of Contemporary Music (where he premieres a new concerto written by Macedonian composer Pande Sahov); and return appearances with the New York Philharmonic and the Chicago, National, Atlanta, Houston, Milwaukee, Utah, San Diego, Nashville and Puerto Rico symphonies.
-Internationally, he performs with the Oslo Philharmonic in Oslo and on tour in Spain, in the UK with the London Symphony, Philharmonia Orchestra and the Royal Liverpool Philharmonic, returns to New Zealand for a six-concert tour throughout the country, and plays recitals in Sydney and Adelaide.
+Highlights of Mr. Trpčeski’s 2018-19 season in North America include summer festival appearances at Ravinia with the Chicago Symphony, Blossom Music Festival with the Cleveland Orchestra, Aspen, and the Cabrillo Festival of Contemporary Music (where he premieres a new concerto written by Macedonian composer Pande Sahov); and return appearances with the New York Philharmonic and the Chicago, National, Atlanta, Houston, Milwaukee, Utah, San Diego, Nashville and Puerto Rico Symphonies.
+Internationally, he performs with the Oslo Philharmonic in Oslo and on tour in Spain, in the UK with the London Symphony, Philharmonia Orchestra and the Royal Liverpool Philharmonic, returns to New Zealand for a six-concert tour throughout the country, and plays recitals in Sydney,São Paulo, Seattle, Beijing, Shanghai, and Adelaide.
+In the 2017-18 season he undertook a three-concert residency at the Wigmore Hall, where he has a loyal and large following.

 Mr. Trpčeski performs chamber music as often as he can at festivals such as Aspen, Verbier, Risor, Bergen, and the Baltic Sea Festival.
 He has a regular duo partnership with cellist Daniel Müller-Schott and recent performances have included a North American tour with Mr. Muller-Schott in Vancouver, Montreal, and Washington, D.C; appearances at the Concertgebouw, Wigmore Hall, and in Bilbao; and trio performances with Julia Fischer and Mr. Müller-Schott at the Wigmore Hall and Dresden Philharmonie.

-With the special support of KulturOp — Macedonia’s leading cultural and arts organization — and the Ministry of Culture of the Republic of Macedonia, Mr. Trpčeski works regularly with young musicians in Macedonia to help cultivate the talent of the country’s next generation of artists.
+With the special support of KulturOp — Macedonia’s leading cultural and arts organization — Mr. Trpčeski works regularly with young musicians in Macedonia to help cultivate the talent of the country’s next generation of artists.
+His Makedonissimo project, dedicated to introducing the world to traditional Macedonian folk tunes and melodies, has appeared at the Wigmore Hall, Concertgebouw, and the Lille Festival as well in Liverpool and Birmingham.

 Born in the Republic of Macedonia in 1979, Simon Trpčeski is a graduate of the School of Music at the University of St. Cyril and St. Methodius in Skopje, where he studied with Boris Romanov.
 He was previously named a BBC New Generation Artists, and in May 2003, he was honored with the Young Artist Award by the Royal Philharmonic Society.
 In December 2009, the President of Macedonia, H.E.
 Gjorge Ivanov, honored him with the Presidential Order of Merit for Macedonia, a decoration given to foreign and domestic dignitaries responsible for the affirmation of Macedonia abroad.
 Most recently, in September 2011, Mr. Trpčeski became the first-ever recipient of the title “National Artist of the Republic of Macedonia.”
 He makes his home in Skopje with his family.